skizzerz/pfsb/README.txt

 As written, this version of the program will only function on *nix systems, but it should be trivial to make it behave on Windows.
 Follow development at https://github.com/frozenMustelid/pfsb

+Developers using Visual Studio on Windows should install vcpkg and make it available in your user profile via symbolic link in order for VS to compile correctly.
+You can achieve this by executing the following command in an elevated command prompt (replace "Username" with your user name):
+> mklink /D C:\Users\Username\vcpkg path\to\vcpkg
+For example: mklink /D C:\Users\bob\vcpkg D:\src\vcpkg